-- 1. Cover Page with project name, university name (team name), year, and entrants' names. - 2.
-Table of Contents - 3.
-Entry Form Please use the original entry form submitted (see Attachment A). - 4.
-Abstract Please use the original abstract form submitted (see Attachment B), which includes a brief summary of the design, not to exceed 200 words. - 5.
+1. Cover Page - with project name, university name (team name), year, and entrants' names.

+2. Table of Contents

+- 3. Entry Form A copy of the Entry Form submitted online will be provided to the team after completion.
+Please use this original entry form submitted. - 4.
+Abstract A copy of the Abstract submitted online will be provided to the team after completion.
+Please use the original abstract form submitted. - 5.
 Summary of Project Team Effort Provide a 1 2 page summary of the project team effort, including: - Each team member's name and role in the effort - Names of any other individuals that assisted in the effort - 6.
 Project Description Provide a description of the design problem, alternatives evaluation, and recommended design solution (not to exceed 20 pages), including the following information: - Statement of design problem. - Discussion of alternatives evaluation Discussion should provide a clear description of the alternatives and evaluation technique. - Description of recommended design solution Discussion must cover the salient facts upon which the recommendation is made, present a clear recommendation of action, and provide bases for design.
 Relevant data should be presented in a clear manner.
 All elements shown on the judging form should be addressed, including economic analysis. - Formatting to include a minimum of 0.75 inch margins on all sides; Calibri, Arial, or Times New Roman font with a minimum 11-point font size. - Pages of the Project Description portion of the report shall be continuously numbered. - Color diagrams, graphics, plots, and photographs may be included that reflect the unique features of the project.
 Each is to be identified with an appropriate descriptive caption.
 Graphics/photos included within the project description will count toward the 20-page limit.

-The number of pages used in the Project Description is checked to ensure compliance with the 20 page limit.
+The number of pages used in the Project Description is checked to ensure compliance with the 20-page limit.
 Non-compliance may result in penalties (see below).